-- In Fifty Shades of Grey, Christian Grey starts as a successful businessman who doesn't do romance, only interested in dominant/submissive relationships.
-However after proposing the protagonist Annastasia Steel a contract, he's willing to commit himself in a "vanilla relationship" with her.
+- In Fifty Shades of Grey, Christian Grey starts as a successful businessman who doesn't do romance; he's only interested in dominant/submissive relationships.
+However after proposing such a contract with the protagonist Anastasia Steele, he's willing to commit himself to a "vanilla relationship" with her.

 - Adrian Ivashkov from Vampire Academy is a serial womanizer who fell hard for Rose Hathaway.

 - Handsome Lech Sergeant Jim Chopin in the Kate Shugak novels.
 A serial philanderer, he ends up falling hard for Kate.
 It takes several novels for him to realise how deeply in love with her he is, and several more for him to convince her of his seriousness.

-- Romeo in the #Hastag book series, never hides that fact that until he met Rimmel, he was quite happy to be with any woman who showed interest, he initially tries to seduce Rimmel to win a bet and gain entry into the number one frat on campus, it's only after she lets down her walls around him and he starts to see her for who she truly is that he falls in love with her.
+- Romeo in the #Hashtag book series, never hides that fact that until he met Rimmel, he was quite happy to be with any woman who showed interest.
+He initially tries to seduce Rimmel to win a bet and gain entry into the number one frat on campus.
+It's only after she lets down her walls around him and he starts to see her for who she truly is that he falls in love with her.

 - The Hunger Games: Finnick Odair with Annie.

 - In Toll the Hounds, book eight of the Malazan Book of the Fallen The High Priestess of Darkness is not remotely subtle about the fact that she's interested in Spinnock Durav and already a regular intercourse partner due to supposedly ritualistic reasons, but Spinnock falls in love with the human priestess Salind, who seems less than thrilled about it.
 This doesn't keep him from trying, though.
 It also harkens back to his youth as portrayed in The Kharkanas Trilogy where he had the attention of every woman (and dragon) in sight, but wasn't specifically interested in any of those.

 Live Action TV